glatard/one-voxel/robust-motion/README.md

  motion correction.
 The instability comes from the initialization of registration /n/ from the transformation resulting from registration /n-1/ in the time series.
-Registering the volumes independently from each other fixes the instability (but it may of course be less accurate).
+Registering the volumes independently from each other fixes the instability.

 ## Implementation